marcoalopez/marcoalopez.github.io/Resume.md

 2007 - Predoctoral fellowship in the Severo Ochoa Program (FICYT, Principality of Asturias, Spain) (4 years)

-### Scientific activities as visitor researcher
+## Scientific activities as visitor researcher

 2019 - **Grenoble (France)**.
 Duration: 1.5 months.
 Experimental ice deformation (creep) using digital image correlation methods at [Institut des Géosciences de l'Environnement](http://www.ige-grenoble.fr/) under the supervision of [Maurine Montagnat](http://www.ige-grenoble.fr/pages-personnelles/maurine-montagnat-rentier/).

 2018 - **Saint-Étienne (France)**.
 Duration: 1 week.
 High temperature experimental deformation of magnesium alloys in a channel-die compression rig at [École des Mines de Saint-Étienne](https://www.mines-stetienne.fr/) (collab.
 R. Quey).

-### Publications
+## Publications

-#### In review or available as a pre-print
+### In review or available as a pre-print

+**Lopez-Sanchez MA**, Tommasi A, Barou F, and Quey R.  *Dislocation-driven static recrystallization in AZ31B magnesium alloy imaged by quasi-in-situ EBSD experiments*.
+Submitted to Mat.
+Char. in January 2020.

 Wenk HR, Yu R, Cardenes V, **Lopez-Sanchez MA**, Sintubin M. *Fabric and Anisotropy of Slates: From Classical Studies to New Experimental Results.* Submitted to JSG in January 2020

 **Lopez-Sanchez MA**. *Which average, how many grains, and how to estimate robust confidence intervals in unimodal grain size populations.* Submitted to JSG in December 2019

-**Lopez-Sanchez MA**, Tommasi A, Barou F, and Quey R.  *Dislocation-driven static recrystallization in AZ31B magnesium alloy imaged by quasi-in-situ EBSD experiments*.
-Submitted MSEA in November 2019.

-#### Published or in press (citable) peer-reviewed publications
+### Published or in press (citable) peer-reviewed publications

 **2019**